The Sound of Music-1965

 Grade: A

-The Sound of Music (1965) is a film that almost everyone has seen over and over again- undoubtedly ingrained in most people’s childhood memories and, especially, around the holiday season, it is a treasure to watch.
+The Sound of Music (1965) is a film that almost everyone has seen over and over.
+It is undoubtedly ingrained in most people’s childhood memories, especially around the holiday season, and is a treasure to watch.

 It is tough to be objective as I’ve probably seen the film dozens of times and continue to appreciate and love it with each repeated viewing.

-While very popular with other nuns, she does not quite fit in at the Nonnberg Abbey where she studies to become a nun.
-She is sent to discover herself as the governess to seven children living nearby.
-They are the children of well-known, and now-retired, Georg von Trapp (played by Christopher Plumber).
+While very popular with other nuns, she does not quite fit in at the Nonnberg Abbey, where she studies to become a nun.
+She is sent to discover herself as the governess of seven nearby children.
+They are the children of well-known and now-retired Georg von Trapp (played by Christopher Plumber).

-The political/Nazi story was lost on me as a child, but now I see the film does have a darker tone in the second half and becomes quite serious.
-Surely, since it is a family film details are glossed over a bit, but so what?
-It is more the wonderful music that makes The Sound of Music so great and memorable.
+The political/Nazi story was lost on me as a child, but now I see the film does have a darker tone in the second half and becomes quite severe.
+Indeed, since it is a family film, the details are glossed over a bit, but so what?
+It is more the wonderful music that makes The Sound of Music great and memorable.

-The first half, of course, is wholesomely sugary sweet, and safe and, from what I’ve read, extremely loosely based on the real von Trapp family, but this hardly matters as it is escapism galore and that is needed sometimes.
+The first half, of course, is wholesomely sugary, sweet, and safe and, from what I’ve read, exceptionally loosely based on the real von Trapp family.
+However, this hardly matters as it is escapism galore, and that is needed sometimes.

 Oscar Nominations: 5 wins-Best Picture (won), Best Director-Robert Wise (won), Best Actress-Julie Andrews, Best Supporting Actress-Peggy Wood, Best Scoring of Music-Adaptation or Treatment (won), Best Sound (won), Best Art Direction, Color, Best Cinematography, Color, Best Costume Design, Color, Best Film Editing (won)